Events

 Baton Rouge, LA 70803

-Energy Fundamentals is a weeklong course designed to provide an overview of the U.S. energy sector, with a focus on Louisiana and the Gulf Coast region.
+Energy Fundamentals is a weeklong course designed to provide an overview of the U.S. energy sector.
 Participants will be exposed to the history, science, and economics of producing and consuming energy.

 We are offering this one-week course twice this summer to better fit everyone’s schedules: